When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Ethics Statement

 \section{Ethics Statement}

-This work exposes a structural vulnerability within the emerging infrastructure of modular AI: the tokenizer transplant pipeline.
-Our primary objective is to harden the open-weight supply chain by demonstrating that current interoperability tools operate under fragile trust assumptions.
-To mitigate the risk of misuse, we release the \textit{optimization framework} to allow researchers to reproduce our findings and develop defenses, but we do not distribute pre-compiled, weaponized tokenizer artifacts targeting specific high-value models.
-All experiments were conducted using public open-weight models and standard datasets (e.g., Wikitext, Alpaca), ensuring no human subjects or private user data were involved.
-By highlighting this ``invisible'' attack surface, we aim to accelerate the transition from implicit trust to rigorous verification in model composition workflows.
+This work studies a structural failure mode in tokenizer transplant, an interoperability step used in open-weight model composition.
+The goal is to harden the open-weight composition supply chain by showing that current shared-basis tools can mis-realize donor rows after transplant.
+We release the \textit{optimization framework} needed for researchers to reproduce the reported measurements and develop defenses, but we do not distribute pre-compiled target-specific breaker-token artifacts.
+All experiments were conducted using public open-weight models and standard datasets (e.g., Wikitext, Alpaca), with no human subjects and no private user data.
+The defender-facing auditing protocol in Appendix~\ref{app:auditing} gives a concrete path from the empirical findings to deployer-side validation.